TellinaTool/tellina_user_experiment/README.md

 ## Distributing experiment
 To distribute the files, run `make` or `make all`.
 This will run all tests and create the `.zip` file for distribution at the root of this folder.
   - The `DIST_NAME` variable in the [Makefile](Makefile) specifies the name of the `.zip` file that will be created.
-  - The structure of the experiment archive is specified [the experiment design doc](experiment_design_doc.md#directory-structure).
+  - The structure of the experiment archive is specified in [the experiment design doc](experiment_design_doc.md#directory-structure).

 ### Requirements
 - [Bats](https://github.com/bats-core/bats-core)